mathbalduino/go-codegen/docs/go-parser-api.md

 func NewGoParser(pattern string, config Config) (*GoParser, error) { ... }
 ```

 The `pattern` `string` is forwarded directly to the `packages.Load` function.
-If you want to see details,
+If you want to see details
-go to the official [packages docs](https://pkg.go.dev/golang.org/x/tools/go/packages#pkg-overview).
+about what is this string, go to the official [packages docs](https://pkg.go.dev/golang.org/x/tools/go/packages#pkg-overview).

 :::info
 When you create the `*GoParser` instance (calling the `NewGoParser` function), the `packages.Load` function is called